thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 		<a href="#career"><img src="/images/careermanagement1.jpg"></a>
 		   <font size="4"><b><i>Career Management</i></b></font>
 		</figure>
+<br> It is never too early or late to take stock of your career health, whether you are starting a new role, experiencing persistent frustration in your current role, or exploring a new role.
+<br> Gain pointers on active management of your career to achieve personal and professional fulfilment, work/life balance, as well as financial security.<br>
     </div>
     <div class="col is-4">
 	    <figure style="margin:0;">
 		<a href="#life"><img src="/images/lifetransition.jpg"></a>
 		    <font size="4"><b><i>Managing Life Transition</i></b></font>
 		</figure>
+<br> Learn practical pointers and tips to cope with potential anxieties about ageing and retirement.
+Take care of your mental and physical well-being to enjoy the golden years of your life.
     </div>
 </div>
 </p>